snd/fragments-user/README.md

 export JWT_SIGNING_SECRET='replace this with your super secret jwt signing secret'
 ```

 call `./app` to see a list of all available commands.
-fragments-user adds the following commands:
+fragments-user itself adds the following commands:
 ```
 rights {user-id} - list the rights of user with `user-id` rights:delete {user-id} {right} - revoke `right` from user with `id`